Custom Parameters

 • If you have a value and a secret_ref defined, the value will be used.

-• If you don’t have a value or a secret_ref the parameter will not be parsed, it will be shown as {{ param }} in the PipelineRun.
+• If you don’t have a value or a secret_ref, and the parameter is not overridden by a GitOps command, the parameter will not be parsed, and it will be shown as {{ param }} in the PipelineRun.

-• If you have multiple params with the same name the last one will be used.
+• If you have multiple params with the same name, the last one will be used.

 CEL filtering on custom parameters #